-5.1 Lectures
+5.1 Seminars

-As part of Individual Topics 1, IT1, the PDEEC invites a number of colleagues and researchers from other schools to present overviews on advanced research topics in electrical and computer engineering as well as broader topics of general interest for science and engineering.
+As part of the course Seminars, the PDEEC invites a number of researchers to present overviews on advanced research topics in electrical and computer engineering as well as broader topics of general interest for science and engineering.
 Participating in these Lectures is mandatory for the PDEEC students as part of the development of their scientific background and general knowledge.